 Compound Interest Calculator

-Enter your data in the grey cells.
+Enter your data in the white cells.
 Six results are displayed representing daily, monthly, and annual compounding, with additions made at the beginning or end of the day, month or year.

 Why do you see six different numbers?